 Still getting its footing

-Over the past decade, big data has provided a peak into its endless possibilities.
+Over the past decade, big data has provided a peek into its endless possibilities.

 The industry broadly agrees one of the first things PR pros need to do to grow their share of the marketing budget is to hone their data analytics expertise.